mt0ndi/labor-law-compliance/README.md

 Tableau: Heatmap, Bar Chart, dashboard design. <br>

 ## Findings and Recommendations
 In the first iteration of this project, we only used one pay period's worth of data.
 The dataset has been artificially expanded to include a full 6 months.
+Accurate, minute-for-minute timekeeping is essential for labor law compliance and fair compensation.
+### Overall

+#### ADD CHART
+Labor Law noncompliance, specifically with missed break periods, is a problem in this healthcare company.
+The missed breaks are constant but show variation across regions.
+Investment in law labor compliance coaching will address the problem and is actually cheaper than the cost of a major law suit.

-### Over the two-week pay period (Jan 1–15):
+### Over the initial two-week pay period (Jan 1–15):
 - 21.4% of employees (72 individuals) missed a legally required break, totaling 144 violations.
 These findings suggest systemic scheduling or time reporting issues that could expose the company to labor law risks (e.g., fines or lawsuits).
 - By employee_zone, SD North Coastal had the highest violation rate (44.4%), despite having significantly fewer staff than SD South (18.2%).
-- Five regions showed above-average violation rates:
+- Five of the twelve regions showed above-average violation rates:
   - IE Temecula
   - LA
   - OC Capistrano